FernandaCastro/car-listing/README.md

 It provides a platform that receives listings through different channels, standardize and make them available in the platform.

 Some providers send listing data via CSV to the endpoint:
+A sample file (upload.csv) is available under  /resourses
 ```
 POST /upload_csv/{dealer_id}